oap-project/velox/velox/docs/develop/operators.rst

     - Output column names for each window function invocation in windowFunctions list below.
   * - windowFunctions
     - Window function calls with the frame clause. e.g row_number(), first_value(name) between range 10 preceding and current row.
 The default frame is between range unbounded preceding and current row.
+  * - inputsSorted
+    - If the input data is already sorted, the StreamingWindow will be used to reduce the memory footprint.

 RowNumberNode
 ~~~~~~~~~~~~~